 Diversification of our funding profile in terms of investor types, regions, products and instruments is an important element of our liquidity risk management framework.
 Our most stable funding sources are capital markets and equity, retail, and transaction banking clients.
 Other customer deposits and borrowing from wholesale clients are additional sources of funding.
-Discretionary wholesale funding represents unsecured wholesale liabilities sourced primarily by our Global Markets Finance business.
+Unsecured wholesale funding represents unsecured wholesale liabilities sourced primarily by our Global Liquidity Management business.
 Given the relatively short-term nature of these liabilities, they are primarily used to fund cash and liquid trading assets.

-To ensure the additional diversification of our refinancing activities, we hold a Pfandbrief license allowing us to issue mortgage Pfandbriefe.
+To promote the additional diversification of our refinancing activities, we hold a Pfandbrief license allowing us to issue mortgage Pfandbriefe.

-Discretionary wholesale funding comprises a range of unsecured products e.g. Certificates of Deposit (CDs), Commercial Paper (CP) as well as term, call and overnight deposits across tenors primarily up to one year.
-In addition, included within Financing Vehicles, is € 8.6 billion of asset-backed commercial paper (ABCP) issued through conduits.
+Unsecured wholesale funding comprises a range of unsecured products e.g. Certificates of Deposit (CDs), Commercial Paper (CP) as well as term, call and overnight deposits across tenors primarily up to one year.
+In addition, included within financing vehicles, is € 11 billion of asset-backed commercial paper (ABCP) issued through conduits.

-The following chart shows the composition of our external funding sources that contribute to the liquidity risk position as of December 31, 2012 and December 31, 2011, both in EUR billion and as a percentage of our total external funding sources.
+The following chart shows the composition of our external funding sources that contribute to the liquidity risk position, both in EUR billion and as a percentage of our total external funding sources.

 We map all funding-relevant assets and all liabilities into time buckets corresponding to their economic maturities to compile a maturity profile (funding matrix).
+The funding matrix is compiled on an aggregated currency basis, as well as for selected individual currencies and legal entities.
 Given that trading assets are typically more liquid than their contractual maturities suggest, we determine individual liquidity profiles reflecting their relative liquidity value.
 We take assets and liabilities from the retail bank (mortgage loans and retail deposits) that show a behavior of being renewed or prolonged regardless of capital market conditions and assign them to time buckets reflecting the expected prolongation.
 Wholesale banking products are included with their contractual maturities.

-Credit markets over 2012 continued to be marked by overall macro-economic developments and the eurozone sovereign crisis.
-Our 5 year CDS traded within a range of 92 – 222 bps, peaking in July.
+Credit markets in 2013 were affected by continued political uncertainties in the Eurozone and the U.S., the ongoing low interest rate environment as well as the U.S. Federal Reserve’s plans to taper its quantitative easing program.
+Our 5 year CDS traded within a range of 81 – 136 bps, peaking in March.
 Since then, the spread has declined and as of year-end was trading close to its lows for the year.
 The spreads on our bonds exhibited similar volatility.
-For example, our 5 year EUR benchmark (5.125% coupon, maturing in August 2017) traded in a range of 40 – 163 bps, also closing the year close to its lows.
+For example, our 4 year EUR benchmark (5.125% coupon, maturing in August 2017) traded in a range of 20 – 57 bps, also closing the year near its lows.